verkholantsev/js-codemod/README.md

 };
 ```

-Does nothing with calls with more that one argument or with the only argument other that `this` expression.
+Does nothing with calls with more that one argument or with the only argument other than `this` expression.

 ```js
 // input file